9 Nicknames for Hawaii and Their Histories

 Destguides may receive commissions from purchases made through affiliate links in this article.

-The state of Hawaii brings to mind images of sun-soaked beaches, palm trees, and warm ocean waves.
-Hawaii is also home to dense green rainforests and the breathtaking Hawaii Volcanoes National Park.
-Interestingly, it is the only state composed entirely of an archipelago with 137 islands.
+The state of Hawaii evokes images of sun-soaked beaches, swaying palm trees, and crystal-clear ocean waves.
+It's also home to lush rainforests and the breathtaking Hawaiʻi Volcanoes National Park.
+Interestingly, Hawaii is the only U.S. state made up entirely of islands—an archipelago of 137 islands in total.

 9 Hawaii Nicknames